A - C - D - E - F - G - H - I - K - L - M - N - O - P - R - S - T - V - W - XYZ

 An embargo is an official ban on trade or commercial activity with a particular country.
 For example, due to U.S. federal regulations, edX cannot offer certain courses (for example, particular advanced STEM courses) on the edx.org website to learners in embargoed countries.
 Learners cannot access restricted courses from an embargoed country.
 In some cases, depending on the terms of the embargo, learners cannot access any edX courses at all.

-Also called course mode, course track, enrollment mode, or seat type.
+Also called certificate type, course mode, course seat, course track, course type, enrollment mode, or seat type.

 The enrollment track specifies the following items about a course.

-- audit: The default enrollment track.
+audit: This is the default enrollment track when learners enroll in a course.
 This track does not offer certificates, does not require identity verification, and does not require a course fee.

-- verified: This enrollment track offers verified certificates to learners who pass the course, verify their identities, and pay a required course fee.
-A course that offers the verified enrollment track also automatically offers a free enrollment track, either the audit track or honor track.
+verified: This enrollment track offers verified certificates to learners who pass the course, verify their identities, and pay a required course fee.
+A course that offers the verified enrollment track also automatically offers a free non-certificate enrollment track.

-- honor: This enrollment track offers an honor code certificate to learners who pass the course.
+honor: This enrollment track was offered in the past and offered an honor code certificate to learners who pass the course.
 This track does not require identity verification and does not require a fee.
 Note, however, that as of December 2015, edx.org no longer offers honor code certificates.
 For more information, see News About edX Certificates.

 Practice or practical problems that are interspersed in edX course content to keep learners engaged.
 Exercises are also an important measure of teaching effectiveness and learner comprehension.
 For more information, see Adding Exercises and Tools.